Fragtality/PilotsDeck/README.md

 <Variable Address> => Use the (exact) same Syntax as elsewhere in the Plugin.

 Result: None (only the HTTP Response Code 200 if successful, 404 if Variable is not known/registered).

 <br/><br/><br/><br/>

+## 3.8 - MSFS Remote Connection

+You can run the Plugin and StreamDeck Software on a different PC and connect to you Simulator PC via the Network.
+Note that regardless of Configuration, FSUIPC7 will not be available as Secondary Connector for MSFS when using a remote Connection!<br/>
+To assist with Configuration, use the `SimConnectHelper` App located in the Plugin-Directory (`%appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin`).<br/><br/>

+First, setup the "**Server**" - the Machine running the Simulator:

+1) Copy the SimConnectHelper App to that Machine.
+2) Run the App and select the Simulator Version/Variant you want to configure
+3) Select Add/Update to configure for Remote-Connection
+4) Select one of the available IP-Address to use (the correct one is something you have to know) and enter a Port to use (in doubt use 6969)
+5) The Simulator/Server is now prepared - Exit the App with 'q' or modify another Version/Variant.

+You can keep the App on your Simulator Machine to modifiy or remove the Configuration later.<br/><br/>

+Next, setup the "**Client**" - the Machine running the StreamDeck Software and Plugin:
+1) Stop the StreamDeck Software (so the Plugin is not running)
+2) Open the SimConnectHelper App in the Plugin-Directory (!)
+3) The App should display Options to setup the Plugin for Remote or Local Connection - choose "Setup Plugin for Remote Connection"
+4) Enter the IP-Address to use (the one you selected on the Server) and the Port to use (the Port you have entered there)
+5) The Plugin Config is now modified.
+You can choose "Display current Plugin Configuration" to view the Configuration.

+You can run the App later to configure the Plugin back to a local Connection.<br/>
+Note: If you're familiar with remote SimConnect and modifying the SimConnect.xml File of the Simulator, you can directly start with configuring the Plugin.
+Use the Display Option to get the XML-Code that needs to be added to SimConnect.xml File.

+<br/><br/><br/><br/>